Game of Thrones Locations

 Located neatly in the centre of Westeros, The Riverlands was previously ruled by House Tully from their castle Riverrun, with other key places being Harrenhal and The Twins (location of the notorious Red Wedding).
 The Riverlands landscape is, unsurprisingly from the name, dominated by rivers and in particular the Trident River with all its tributaries.

 If river-dominated valleys with high mountains to the side sounds like your ideal destination, head to Nahanni National Park Reserve in Canada.
 Trade the passive and gentle Trident River in favour of the impressive whitewaters of the South Nahanni River.
 This remote and mystical river has rapids with names such as Hell’s Gate, which truly sounds like something belonging to Harrenhal!
 Other unmissable parts of this National Park is the dramatic Virginia Falls waterfall (double the size of Niagara falls), the Rabbitkettle Hotsprings and the abundant wildlife and plant species.

-Take me to Nahanni National Park: The closest airport to Nahanni National Park is Fort Simpson, with the airlines Air Tindi and First Air both flying from Yellowknife Airport which is connected with domestic flights to destinations across Canada.
+Take me to Nahanni National Park: The closest airport to Nahanni National Park is Fort Simpson (YFS), with the airlines Air Tindi and First Air both flying from Yellowknife Airport (YZF) which is connected with domestic flights to destinations across Canada.
 From Fort Simpson, you can get to the National Park via a seaplane, or alternatively you can choose to drive.

 - Main seat: Storm’s End

 - House words: Ours is the fury